eagle-io/docs/source/faq/index.rst

 You can use a variety of transport options to connect your data logger to `eagle.io <https://eagle.io>`_ including:

 TCP Client
-	Connect to any device with a Public IP Address or Domain name (including DDNS)
+	Connect to any device with a Public IP Address or Domain name (including DDNS).

+TCP Server
+	WaterLog, SensorLog, Waspmotes and other devices can establish a direct connection to the cloud to stream data on schedule or event-based.

-TCP Callback or Stream
+TCP Callback
 	Allow any remote device to establish an IP connection to eagle.io using a special identification number.
 You can use your modem or data logger to send the Id on initial connection, or include a unique identifier in the data stream.

 Scout
 	The *Scout modem* is the easiest way to connect your data logger to eagle.io.
 The Scout takes any standard internet ready SIM Card without the need for fixed IP addresses and has a range of smart features including inbuilt GPS, signal strength monitoring, event based reporting and low power mode.

+Meshlium
+	Meshlium devices provide efficient routing of data collected from Waspmote devices in large Libelium sensor networks.

+FTP & Email
+	Send your data to the cloud via FTP or Email.

 .. only:: not latex